chrisx8/Ballzzz/README.md

 - Randomize initial position of the ball.
 - When player has more than one balls, all balls are released at the same time and collisions are handled independently.
 - Implemented SuperBall (twice as big as a regular ball and has an S inside)
+- Difficulty changes when score is over 50, and allow user to change in-game by pressing D.